gage1145/The-Oaken-Throne/Sessions/Session 56.md

 Urath spoke with Sebael and Elias.
 They tried to explain to him about the [[Great Calamity]] incoming.
 Urath failed to see why that is his problem.

+Urath went to speak with Maximus in private.
+He's totally fucked lol.
+Maximus looked in a mirror and realized he's basically a fucking zombie????